 - If you have leftover cabbage, you can pan fry it with some onions for a yummy side dish.

 Step 4 – Sauerkraut Fermentation Stages

 Cover the jar with a lid and set it aside somewhere warm, say near a stove.
-The fermentation process can take anywhere from 5 days to 1 month a week, depending on how warm or cold the air in the room is.
+The fermentation process can take anywhere from 5 to 7 days (and even longer), depending on how warm or cold the air in the room is.

-I recommend that you ferment the sauerkraut for at least 7 days and that’s how I like it as it’s tangy but not too sour while still retaining its crunch.
+I recommend that you ferment the sauerkraut for about 7 days and that’s how I like it as it’s tangy but not too sour while still retaining its crunch.
 The longer you leave the jar out of the fridge, the sourer and softer the cabbage will become.

 Now, there are a couple of things you need to do while the cabbage is fermenting.
 After about 24 hours, the pressure in the jar will build up as the bubbles will form during the fermentation.
-It’s important to gently open the lid and let some of that air/pressure out and also to check that the cabbage is still covered with liquid.
+It’s important to gently open the lid and let some of that air/pressure out – this is called ‘burping the jar’ – and also to check that the cabbage is still covered with liquid.